 From the 1830s if not earlier, to at least 1869 if not later, the firm’s offices were in America Square; either very near to or actually on the ground floor of the house the family lived in.
 By 1862 it also had premises in Stratford East - again near or in a house lived in by the Glynes - though I’m not sure how long these out-of-town offices were kept up.
 By 1870 Glynes and Son had got too big to fit into the America Square address and had moved to 128 Leadenhall Street.
-By 1871, Webster’s younger half-brother Brock was an articled clerk at the firm.
+By 1871, Webster’s younger half-brother Brock was an articled clerk at the firm; he later went to South Africa and died in the Orange Free State in 1874.
 For a few years in the 1870s Randall and Webster took another partner, and the firm was known as Glynes, Son and Church; it moved offices again, to 29 Mark Lane.
 Alfred Church left to set up in business for himself, in 1881, but Glynes and Son continued at the Mark Lane address until 1897.
 Mark Lane was near the Tower of London in a district inhabited by many small firms.
 Several GD members’ businesses were run from offices in and around it in the late 19th and early 20th centuries, including those of Francis Wright and Sydney Turner Klein, who were both dealers in flour imports; and George Cecil Jones, who worked as an analytical chemist.

 Randall Glynes was the mainstay of Glynes and Son from the 1830s.
 He died in March 1896, aged 84 and had probably not been very active in the firm for the last few years.
 Webster - 61 when his father died - decided to close the firm down.
 Its last appearance in the Law Lists was in 1897.
 Webster continued to practice law on his own account; but in 1900 he cut his ties with the City even more by moving his offices to 105 Grosvenor Road Belgravia, where he was now living.